cyber-boost/helix/legal/tos.md

 ## Article V - Trademark Rights and Restrictions

 ### 5.01 Licensor Trademarks
-Licensor owns all rights in the trademarks and service marks “Symor,” “CyberBoost,” and associated logos or branding elements (“Licensor Marks”).
+Licensor owns all rights in the trademarks and service marks “Helix,” “CyberBoost,” and associated logos or branding elements (“Licensor Marks”).

 ### 5.02 Limited Trademark License
 You are granted a limited, non-exclusive, non-transferable license to use the Licensor Marks solely to: